Mount Nebo (Queensland): Geography

-Mount Nebo is a mountain approximately 18 km North West of the Brisbane suburb of The Gap in Queensland, Australia.
+Mount Nebo is a mountain rising to 617 m above sea level.
+It is approximately 18 km north-west of the Brisbane suburb of The Gap in Queensland, Australia.

 It is part of the D'Aguilar Range which includes other mountains such as Mount Pleasant, Mount Glorious and Mount Mee.

-The mountain is the source of Enoggera Creek.
+The land use is predominantly rural residential housing in the south of the locality, while the rest of the locality is within the protected area of D'Aguilar National Park.

 History

 The locality of Mount Nebo is named after the mountain on which it is located.

 European settlement began in 1919 with the subdivision of the Highlands Estate into smaller blocks for soldiers returning from World War I. For a number of years the community belonged to the Shire of Esk, but between 1932 and 1936 a redrawing of the boundaries brought Mount Nebo into the Shire of Pine Rivers.
 The 2008 amalgamation of local councils means it now falls within the City of Moreton Bay.

-Mount Nebo opened in 16 February 1931.
+Mount Nebo State School opened on 16 February 1931.
 The school had a number of temporary closures from 31 December 1934 to 11 April 1939, from 30 September 1940 to 23 October 1940, 18 August 1941 to 19 August 1946 and 5 November 1948 to 21 June 1954.